Last Updated on May 6, 2023

 The whole trip was a whirl of sights, tastes, and memorable experiences – I ate betel nut that made my heart race, got massaged with knives, saw street art that made my head spin and visited an abandoned village of UFO-shaped houses that made me immediately want to start an Airbnb (well except for the little matter of the curse that left them abandoned in the first place.)

 Taiwan still isn’t on a lot of people’s itineraries – but it should be.
 It’s safe and clean.
 The food is amazing.
-My birthday present to myself was a food tour to try Taiwan’s most iconic foods in their local surroundings.
+My birthday present to myself was a food tour to try Taiwan’s most iconic foods in its local surroundings.
 If you want to push the boat out, you can visit Mume, the chef is ex-Noma and he uses primarily local ingredients, or Raw, two of Asia’s best restaurants.
 Taiwan also has all the quirkiness of Tokyo, but without the crowds.

 I didn’t really want a traditional 50th birthday with a posh dinner and a cake – although I did try the infamous cake shaped like a puppy that is huge in Taiwan!
 Instead, I toasted myself sitting outside inexpensive bars watching the world go by – who knew a cat could sit on someone’s shoulders while they drive a scooter!